-- (6B) 1.
-Cross Examination by other parties: None. - 2.
-Questions from the Board of Commissioners or County Attorney: None.
+- Mr. Yates stated that he did. - Mr. Stephens stated he would offer that as Exhibit 2 in the record. - (6B) 1.
+Cross Examination by other parties: None.

+2. Questions from the Board of Commissioners or County Attorney: None.

 (6C) OTHER PARTIES PRESENTATION OF EVIDENCE AND WITNESSES: None.